 Verdict: The Guild BT-258E provides massive sound and volume by employing an F-Jumbo body and two extra strings.
 The eight strings are tuned a fourth lower, and add a bit of sparkle to the overall big sound of this guitar.
 It also comes with a Guild/Fishman GT1 system for plugged in performance.

-How To Choose The Best Baritone Acoustic Guitar For You!
+How To Choose The Right Baritone For You

 Baritone Acoustics offers a unique tone and playing experience.
 That said, they are far less common to find in music stores, and options like color, finishes, and wood selection may seem a bit more limited.